Public transport in Waikato

-Public transport in Hamilton and the Waikato Region is poorly developed.
-Only 0.9% of trips were made by bus in 2013/14.
-This compares with 2.3% nationally, which itself is amongst the lowest modal shares in the world.
-A Mass Transit Plan aiming to increase public transport's share in Hamilton from 3 to 10% by running services at 10 minute intervals, was to be developed in 2019, but has yet to be funded by NZTA.
-Waikato, like all other regions, with the exception of Auckland and Wellington, saw falls in use of public transport from 2012.
-As the map shows, the coverage is sparse and, even of those services which operate daily, most have only 2 or 3 buses a day in each direction.
+So, although a Mass Transit Plan, aiming to increase public transport's share in Hamilton to 10%, by running services at 10 minute intervals, was to be developed in 2019, it has yet to be funded by Waka Kotahi.
+As the map shows, the coverage is sparse and even of those services which operate daily, most have only 2 or 3 buses a day in each direction.
 Only Hamilton urban services and those to Huntly run hourly, or more frequently.
-About 40% of passengers travel on the two routes (Orbiter, Comet) which run at 15 minute intervals.
-From Monday 21 February 2022 the less frequent Hamilton buses were cut to hourly, or 2-hourly, due to driver shortages.
+About 40% of passengers travelled on the two routes (Orbiter, Comet) which ran at 15 minute intervals.
+From Monday 21 February 2022, the less frequent Hamilton buses were cut to hourly, or 2-hourly, due to driver shortages.